pyfusion/pyfusion/documentation/development/roadmap.rst

 version 0.6
 -----------

+* signal amplitudes able to be extracted from flucstrucs
 * metadata API
 * clustering interface
 * capability for efficient I/O (text file?) while doing (multi-process) pre-processing, and put back into sql asynchronously.